Welcome to Baseball’s Home!

 Is the Hall of Fame’s Library open to the public?

-At this time, the Giamatti Research Center is closed to walk-in visitors, but open to research appointments made at least one week in advance.
+Yes, the Giamatti Research Center is open to walk-in visitors, as well as research appointments made at least one week in advance.
 To make a request to have a scan or copy of material sent to you or to make an appointment, you may reach the research center at either 607-547-0330 or [email protected].

 Is the Museum Store open?

 The Museum Store is following the same business hours as the Hall of Fame.
 A ticket to the Museum is not necessary for entry.
-New York State requires that all customers wear a protective mask or face covering while in the store.
-Please see guidelines posted outside the Museum Store prior to entry.
+At this time, the use of face masks for guests is optional while inside the Museum.
+Free single-use masks will be available at the Museum entrance for guests upon request.

 Will there be any changes to the Plaque Gallery?

 All plaques will remain available to view.
-Stanchions will be placed in the Plaque Gallery at the entrance to each of the plaque alcoves.
-Please note that plaques for Class of 2020 Hall of Fame members Derek Jeter, Marvin Miller, Ted Simmons and Larry Walker are now scheduled to be unveiled on July 25, 2021 as part of a combined Induction Ceremony with any new members elected as part of the Class of 2021.
+Please note that plaques for Class of 2020 Hall of Fame members Derek Jeter, Marvin Miller, Ted Simmons and Larry Walker are scheduled to be available for viewing in the Plaque Gallery on the evening of Wednesday.
+Sept.
+8, following the 2021 Induction Ceremony that is scheduled for that afternoon.

 Are any programming events currently planned to take place in the Museum?